madetech/blog/posts/migrations.md

 Discipline is essential.
 And the best way to make sure you're disciplined is to not be afraid to run a `rake db:reset` every so often.
 If there's something you find yourself manually adding to the data, it probably belongs in a seed.
 If you're ever tempted to add something to the db that is essential and should be in code, then:

  1. Write a migration with the change
- 2. Ensure that the data migration is changing is reflected in `db/seeds.rb` so that if you `rake db:reset` you'd have the same state of data
+ 2. Ensure that the data the migration is changing is reflected in `db/seeds.rb` so that if you `rake db:reset` you'd have the same state of data
  3. Push the migration through your pipeline
  4. Remove all but the last 5 migrations in your project to keep things clean